HackerAndya/Subd0ma1nH0und/README.md

 |`-e, --exact-match`|Perform an exact match for provided term.|True|

 ## Note
-If your intention is to exclusively utilize it for crt.sh i.t `m 1` or `--mode 1` flag, consider passing not only organization names but also domain names like `domain.com`, `%.domain.com`, `%.%.domain.com` and so on.
+1. If your intention is to exclusively utilize it for crt.sh i.t `m 1` or `--mode 1` flag, consider passing not only organization names but also domain names like `domain.com`, `%.domain.com`, `%.%.domain.com` and so on.
+2. Use flag -e only with -m 2 or -m all.
+Use it carefully as garbage data might come.

 ## Upcoming
 - Reverse whois by `RegistrantContact.Email`